Kinchant Dam, Queensland: Education

 Kinchant Dam Outdoor Education Centre is an Outdoor and Environmental Education Centre at 685 Kinchant Dam Road (21.2155°S 148.9043°E).
 It offers camping programs to develop teamwork, leadership, and resilience.

-There are no regular schools in the locality.
-The nearest primary schools are North Eton State School in neighbouring North Eton to the east, Eton State School in neighbouring Eton to the south-east and Mirani State School in neighbouring Mirani to the north.
-The nearest secondary school is Mirani State High School in Mirani.
+There are no mainstream schools in the locality.
+The nearest government primary schools are North Eton State School in neighbouring North Eton to the east, Eton State School in neighbouring Eton to the south-east and Mirani State School in neighbouring Mirani to the north.
+The nearest government secondary school is Mirani State High School, also in Mirani.

 Attractions

 Kinchant Dam offers opportunities for fishing and boating.
 There is a boat ramp into Kinchant Dam on Kinchant Dam Road (21.2167°S 148.8943°E), which is managed by the SunWater.
 There is also a downhill mountain bike circuit.

 There is a lookout and picnic and barbeque facilities.
 Camping is available.